kiranchallapalli/conversation-quick-starter/README.md

 ## Getting the files

-1. Download the food coach application code to your computer.
+1. Download the Conversation Quick Starter application code to your computer.
 You can do this in either of the following ways:

-   * [Download the .zip file](https://github.com/watson-developer-cloud/food-coach/archive/master.zip) of the GitHub repository and extract the files to a local directory, OR
+   * [Download the .zip file](https://github.com/watson-developer-cloud/conversation-quick-starter/archive/master.zip) of the GitHub repository and extract the files to a local directory, OR

    * Use GitHub to clone the repository locally